wbolster/plyvel/doc/installation.rst

    Plyvel 1.x depends on LevelDB >= 1.20, which at the time of writing (early 2018) is more recent than the versions packaged by various Linux distributions.
 Using an older version will result in compile-time errors.
-The easiest solution iss to use the pre-built binary packages.
+The easiest solution is to use the pre-built binary packages.
 Alternatively, install LevelDB manually on your system.
 The Dockerfile in the Plyvel source repository, which is used for building the official binary packages, shows how to do